Faculty & Staff Directory

 • Adam Landry

-SCIENCE AND HISTORY
+SCIENCE & HISTORY

 Mr. Landry earned a B.A. in Biology, a minor in History and a minor in Theology at Benedictine College in Atchison, Kansas, and an M.A. in Biological Sciences with a focus on fisheries at Eastern Illinois University.
 He worked as a contracted fisheries research technician for the United States Geological Survey’s Lake Erie Biological Station in Huron, Ohio.
 Mr. Landry has also served as a full-time missionary with Urban Encounter Ministries in the Hilltop neighborhood of Columbus, Ohio.